 Off Twelvemile Beach in about 40 feet of water lies the steel remains of the ocean-going steamer Kiowa, a World War I “laker.”
 About 80% of the ship’s hull and most of the machinery may still be seen at the site, though all of the superstructure is gone.
 The Kiowa was one of 498 ships of the “Frederickstad Design” built between 1917 and 1920.
 Heading down lake with a cargo of flax seed, it was caught in a gale and began taking on water.
 By December 1, 1929, she was helpless and fetched up in 30 feet of water before a strong northwest wind.

 Mary JareckiThe first wreck east of Twelvemile Beach is this wooden bulk freight steamer, victim of a July 4, 1883 stranding.
 The ship, heavily laden with iron ore, ran off its course and came ashore in fog off the mouth of Hurricane River.
-Today, the remains may still be seen resting on the bare sandstone bottom just outside the breakers near the trail to the lighthouse.
-The long oak keelsons, studded with iron treenails, are just above water.
+Today, the remains may still be seen resting on the bare sandstone bottom just outside the breakers near the beginning of the lighthouse access road.
+The long oak keelsons, studded with iron treenails, are just above water during times of low lake level and underwater when lake levels are high.
 No lives were lost in the incident.

-Sitka and Gale StaplesThe Gale Staples was upbound on October 1, 1918, laden with coal for Port Arthur.
-Driven by high winds, she veered off course and grounded on the reef.
+Sitka and Gale StaplesThe Gale Staples was upbound on October 1, 1918, laden with coal for Port Arthur, Ontario.
+Driven by high winds, she veered off course and grounded on the reef off Au Sable Point.
 All hands were eventually rescued.
 Pieces of these two ships can be seen on the beach just west of the Au Sable Light Station.
 Numerous other pieces of these wrecks are lying on the reef in shallow water.

 State law prohibits the recovery, altering, or destruction of abandoned property which is in, on, under, or over the bottom lands of the Great Lakes, including those within a Great Lakes bottom lands preserve.
 Shipwrecks lying on the surface are protected by federal law.
 Please leave these remnants of the past for others to enjoy.